 If you don’t have an iron, there are a few other options you can try.
 A hairdryer on a hot setting can do the same thing.
-A pot of boiling water can if the bottom is used like an iron.
-But you have to be very careful using this method.
+A pot of boiling water will work the same.

 Will There Be Permanent Effects?

-It is unlikely that wax will permanently damage your carpet.
-If you remove it as soon as you can and brush your carpet afterward, it should be fine.
-Wax isn’t a harmful material, it simply gets stuck in your carpet because it solidifies.
+It is unlikely that wax will damage your carpet.
+If you remove it fast and brush your carpet afterward, it should be fine.
+Wax isn’t a harmful material.
+It will stick to your carpet after it solidifies.